apersonintech/obscreen/README.md

 ## Usage
 - Hostname will be http://localhost:5000 or http://localhost with nginx or http://[SERVER_IP]:[PORT]
-- Page which play slideshow is reachable at `http://localhost:5000`
+- Page which plays slideshow is reachable at `http://localhost:5000`
 - Slideshow manager is reachable at `http://localhost:5000/manage`

 ## You are done now :)